-Since the outbreak of COVID-19, America’s schools have closed and opened, provided online, hybrid and in-person schooling to keep students safe and school in session.
+Since the outbreak of COVID-19, America’s schools have closed and opened and provided online, hybrid, and in-person schooling to keep students safe and school in session.
 Whatever your role − you are aware of efforts around social distancing, mask wearing, deep cleaning and plexiglass panels.
 However, less known are longer-term mitigation efforts like improving indoor air quality.
 Paying attention to our schools’ air quality will not only keep people healthier now but may also increase learning and student success long term.

 According to a study by Lawrence Berkley National Laboratory, improving ventilation rates have been linked to fewer missed school days.
 Another study of 100 U.S. elementary classrooms by the Tulsa School of Air Quality1, observed positive associations between improved indoor air quality and performance on standardized tests in math and reading.
 In his book, Healthy Buildings, author Joseph G. Allen, director of the Healthy Buildings program and associate professor at Harvard’s T.H.
 Chan School of Public Health, concludes that up to 90% of schools in the U.S. are not meeting the minimum ventilation standards set by the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE).

 A crucial part of rebooting our schools for the fall is providing a safe and healthy space to the best of our ability now.
 To that end, all precautions should be taken to comply with guidelines to provide a safe, healthy environment and minimize exposure to COVID-19 and other airborne pathogens.